Okanagan home values have been volatile since 2021. Values have recently been flat.

 Based on Mortgage Sandbox Analysis, Kelowna is at high risk of a significant market correction.

-Like house prices, the Okanagan benchmark apartment price is trending downward.
+Like house prices, the Okanagan benchmark apartment price is trending sideways.

 With more people working-from-home, we expect developers will begin marketing larger (i.e., 2 and 3 bedrooms) apartments to meet buyer preferences.
 As the supply of more generous floor plans comes to the market, it may depress the values for small floor plan condos.